Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Before: Hover over button changes state from orange to light orange.

 After: Redirect to book_review template for the chosen title.
-There is an option to submit a review
+There is an option to submit a review.

 Result: Pass